ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 To minimize impact of active on-path attacks on the DNS channel, the client validates the response as described in {{client-processing}}.

+The client MUST handle the display of an error page to the end-user.
+The "c," "j," and "o" fields MUST NOT be used to display an error page.

 A client might choose to display the information in the "c", "j", and "o" fields if and only if the encrypted resolver has sufficient reputation, according to some local policy (e.g., user configuration,